 Inheritance law on pensions in South Africa

-As a loved one, it’s in your best interests to hire an expert to help you understand your options.
-This is because questions like whether you should receive the pension in the form of a lump sum, or an annuity, affect your tax concessions and rates, so be sure to make an educated decision.
+It’s in your best interests to hire an expert to help you understand your options for pension funds in South Africa.
+This is because questions like whether you should receive the pension in the form of a lump sum, or an annuity, affect your tax concessions and rates.
+Therefore, you’ll want to be sure to make an educated decision.

 What if there is no will?

 When an individual dies without a will in South Africa, the estate is distributed according to the Intestate Succession Act.
-Intestate succession in South Africa allows for an estate to be divided between a surviving spouse and children, with the surviving spouse receiving at least R250,000 or a child’s share, whichever is greater.
+Intestate succession in South Africa allows for an estate to be divided between a surviving spouse and children.
+As a result, the surviving spouse receives at least R250,000 or a child’s share, whichever is greater.

-If spouses marry in community of property (i.e., they were joint owners) then one half of the estate goes to the surviving spouse and the other half is distributed according to the laws of intestate succession in South Africa.
+If spouses marry in community of property (i.e., they were joint owners), half of the estate goes to the surviving spouse.
+The other half is distributed according to the laws of intestate succession in South Africa.

 South African inheritance tax

-South African inheritance tax, or estate duty, applies to all estates valued above a certain amount.
+South African inheritance tax, or estate duty, applies to all estates with a value above a certain amount.
 In addition, estates of the deceased may be subject to capital gains tax and donations tax.

 Capital gains tax

 Capital gains tax is payable before the transfer of the estate to any beneficiary, so beneficiaries do not pay capital gains tax.
-Acquiring an asset is not subject to capital gain tax at the time of inheritance, and any capital gain or loss is only worked out when the asset is sold or disposed of.
+A person who inherits an asset is not subject to capital gain tax at the time of inheritance.
+As a result, they’re only liable for a capital gain or loss after selling or disposing of the asset.